schrodingerskatt/DSA_prep_24/README.md

 # DSA_prep_24
-List of DSA problems done by me on various platforms
+List of DSA problems done by me on various platforms in python